 Processing Documents in Migration Mode

-Before you start the migration process in MYOB Advanced, you need to prepare the list of all accounts receivable and accounts payable documents that you want to migrate to the system.
-This list can contain all both outstanding and closed documents.
-For each document, you need to specify its original amount, document date, currency, exchange rate, and balance open on the migration date.
+Before you start the migration process in MYOB Acumatica, you need to prepare the list of all documents that you want to migrate to the system.
+This list can contain both outstanding and closed documents.
+For each document, you need to specify its original amount, document date, currency, exchange rate, and open balance on the migration date.

-The following types of accounts receivable documents can be entered in migration mode:
+The following types of documents can be entered when migration mode has been activated for the accounts receivable subledger:

-The following types of accounts payable documents can be entered in migration mode:
+The following types of documents can be entered when migration mode has been activated for the accounts payable subledger:

 In migration mode, you add the needed documents with the On Hold or Balanced status.
 These documents can be edited and released only when migration mode is activated.